mrcsmcl/Team4GDD/story-and-narrative/dialogue.md

 > **VINNY**
 > Always.

 **CLARA** leaves the room, and **VINNY** turns back to his main screen.
-He opens the folder, revealing a message from ShadeNet: “We await your decision.
+He opens the folder, revealing a message from Nonexist: “We await your decision.
 We are ready.”
 He stares at the message for a long moment before closing the laptop.

 > **VINNY**
 > *(quietly, to himself)*